FurSquared/main-site/hotel.md

 Our hotels have rooms specifically reserved for FurSquared 2025 attendees.
 This is called a "room block", and can only be accessed through special links.

 Here are the hotels that have room blocks.
-Click the links to check for available rooms and to make a reservation:
+Click the links to check for available rooms and to make a reservation.
+Note that as the con approaches, rooms may fill up, so one or more hotels may be sold out.

 * **[Hilton Milwaukee](https://hilton.com/en/book/reservation/rooms/?ctyhocn=MKEMHHF&arrivalDate=2025-02-20&departureDate=2025-02-24&groupCode=95N&room1NumAdults=1&cid=OM%2CWW%2CHILTONLINK%2CEN%2CDirectLink)** - Our main hotel, the Hilton Milwaukee, is currently full.
 Please check back soon for additional rooms.
 * **[DoubleTree by Hilton](https://www.hilton.com/en/attend-my-event/mkeccdt-fff-db031eee-7f71-48bd-b361-3456f19efa31/)** - Our overflow hotel, the DoubleTree by Hilton, is currently full.
 Please check back soon for additional rooms.